Achievable logoAchievable logo

 Progressive vs. regressive taxes

-Currently, the United States enforces a progressive tax system with income taxes; those with higher levels of income pay a higher percentage of taxes on their income.
-The lowest federal income tax bracket is 10% (for those with low reported income), while the highest income tax bracket is 37% (for those with high reported income).
+The United States uses a progressive tax system for income taxes: higher income generally means a higher tax rate on that income.
+The lowest federal income tax bracket is 10% (for low reported income), and the highest bracket is 37% (for high reported income).

 Estate and gift taxes are also progressive.
-An estate refers to assets owned by a deceased person, which eventually are distributed to heirs and beneficiaries.
-The federal government only taxes estates valued above $13.61 million, while taxes are only due on gifts valued above $18,000.
-Those with less money involved pay less or no taxes in a progressive tax system.
+An estate is the property owned by a deceased person that will be distributed to heirs and beneficiaries.
+For tax year 2025, the federal government taxes estates valued above $15 million, and gift taxes generally apply only to gifts above $19,000.
+In a progressive system, smaller amounts are taxed at lower rates or not taxed at all.

-A regressive tax system is a flat taxing system, regardless of income levels or amount of money involved.
-Sales tax is an example of a regressive tax.
-Whether you’re a billionaire or have no reported income, you pay the same percent tax on the items you buy at the store.
-Excise tax, a tax on a specific good (like cigarette taxes), is also regressive.
+A regressive tax system applies the same tax rate regardless of income level or the amount involved.
+Sales tax is a common example.
+Whether you’re a billionaire or have no reported income, you pay the same percentage tax on items you buy.
+Excise tax (a tax on a specific good, such as cigarettes) is also regressive.

 Simple vs. complex

-A trust can be classified based on how it distributes income to beneficiaries.
+A trust can also be classified by how it handles income distributions to beneficiaries.

-Simple trusts must distribute investment income* to beneficiaries annually.
-Additionally, it may not distribute principal (basis).
-In fact, the distribution of the principal terminates the trust.
-Some tax benefits are attributed to simple trusts, but you likely will not be tested on the specifics.
+Simple trusts must distribute investment income* to beneficiaries each year.
+They also may not distribute principal (basis).
+In fact, distributing principal terminates the trust.
+Simple trusts have certain tax benefits, but you likely won’t be tested on the details.

 *Income distributed by a trust to its beneficiaries is referred to as distributed net income (DNI).